-1.12 GMCA has followed the same principles set by the national funding rules relating to the low wage threshold.
+1.14 GMCA has followed the same principles set by the national funding rules relating to the earnings threshold for residents undertaking core ASF activities.
 GMCA will fully fund residents, who are employed / self-employed and who would normally be co-funded.
-GMCA has agreed to use as a driving principle, the Real Living Wage rather than the national minimum wage on its core devolved AEB activities and the median GM Vacancy Data on its Level 3 Targeted Adult Offer.
-The Real Living Wage is reviewed on an annual basis by the Living Wage Foundation in the autumn and GMCA will set a figure prior to the start of each academic year which reflects the annual autumn change and takes in to account an average increase for that academic year.
+GMCA has agreed to use the national earnings threshold on its core devolved ASF activities and the median GM Vacancy Data on its Level 3 Targeted Adult Offer.
 The GM Vacancy Data provides near real-time earnings gathered from vacancy data across GM and is more reflective of the up to date GM median earnings.
-Providers should refer to paragraphs 2.35 to 2.36 for further details and criteria.
+Providers should refer to paragraphs 2.38 for further details and criteria.